How To Get a Tattoo Apprenticeship

 You will greatly increase your chances of finding the best opportunities if you spend the time connecting yourself to the tattoo world, making friends and building relationships.

 You may also find tattoo shops that hire apprentices often and regularly, sometimes having several working at one time.
-This is a sure sign that the shop is unscrupulous about its methods and does not have the mentees' best interest in mind
+This is a sure sign that the shop is unscrupulous about its methods and does not have the mentees' best interest in mind.

 Every human interaction is unique, and you will have to do the hard work of making connections but there are several things you can do to create the right circumstances and make yourself an appealing candidate.

-• Consider what you have to offer.
+Consider what you have to offer.
 Finding an apprenticeship is a function of giving and take and the amount you give must outweigh the amount you take.
 If you only take away one thing from this article it is that relationships are paramount in this industry.
 Its one of the last remaining industries where trust and reputation are more important than your advertising budget.
 From the very beginning, people will want to see what you have to offer.
 They want to see that you are ready to bring something valuable to the table.
 They don’t want to see this so they can take advantage of you, they want to see it so they know that YOu won’t take advantage of THEM.
 They want to see that you will value your opportunities and have the humility to learn with an open mind.
 If you can make solid relationships based on trust then every single other thing you want to see happen will inevitably be brought directly to you. full stop.

-• Get tattooed.
+Get tattooed.
 Ideally, an apprenticeship will be something that will grow out of a naturally formed relationship, and the best way to meet and make friends with tattoo artists is to get tattooed.
 Find artists in your area whose skill you admire, and go get tattooed.

-• Do not open your first conversation with this person talking about how you want to be a tattoo artist.
+Do not open your first conversation with this person talking about how you want to be a tattoo artist.
 That conversation will inevitably happen if you stay calm and just be yourself.
 Ask a lot of questions first.
 Get to know them, like you would any other person you are making friends with.
 There is no guarantee that you will hit it off with the first tattoo artist you meet so, this might take a lot of visits to a lot of different tattoo artists.

-• The artist that mentors you should be experienced, and hopefully, has mentored before.
+The artist that mentors you should be experienced, and hopefully, has mentored before.

-• Look for ways to make yourself useful.
+Look for ways to make yourself useful.
 If things are going well while you are getting tattooed and you have hit it off well with a friendly artist, keep your eyes open for ways that you can show your enthusiasm and be of service.
 The best thing you can do to increase your chances of being offered an apprenticeship is to show that you have something to offer.

-• Your best bet is not to just ask if there is anything you can do but take the initiative.
+Your best bet is not to just ask if there is anything you can do but take the initiative.
 Observe the shop as it functions and make notes of what is happening and when.
 Look for places where you might be able to step in and do a job.

-• Bring skills that make you valuable to a business.
+Bring skills that make you valuable to a business.
 Do you know anything about social media management?
 Marketing?
 Video editing for YouTube?
 Think of what businesses need in today’s markets and bring skills that will help a tattoo shop generate new revenue.

-• Look for opportunities to show your enthusiasm.
+Look for opportunities to show your enthusiasm.
 If you have gotten far enough into a shop that they have started letting you mop and take out the trash, it's probably ok to start asking questions.
 You still don't want to be overly pushy about this.
 Let the opportunities present themselves naturally and ask questions as they seem appropriate.

-• Take notes and observe everything.
+Take notes and observe everything.
 There may be opportunities for you to show that you have been picking up on things just by watching and asking questions, and this will show your value.

-• Look for ways to make yourself MORE useful.
+Look for ways to make yourself MORE useful.
 Most likely, you will start out doing very menial jobs.
 Swallow your pride and pay your dues.
 Eventually, you will see the opportunity to start doing more important jobs.
 Ask to learn the more complex jobs like setting up a station or cleaning tubes, and running the autoclave.
 There's always more to do at a tattoo shop.

-• Have your portfolio ready.
+Have your portfolio ready.
 At some point, it will come up and you will want to have it ready.
 Ready doesn’t have to mean within reach at every moment.
 It just means have it finished and presentable for when the time comes that someone asks to see it.
 If at all possible wait until someone asks to see it or bring it up when you are 100% certain there is an opening to do so and you feel comfortable with the person you are going to show it to.

-• Always be working on improving your artistic skills.
+Always be working on improving your artistic skills.
 Of all the things you can do to get an apprenticeship, this will ultimately be the biggest deciding factor, so even though I discussed this in detail earlier its worth mentioning again.
 Always have that sketchbook handy.
 The best way to tell everyone around you that you are interested and serious about getting an apprenticeship is to have your sketchbook with you and be taking any spare moment to do some drawing whenever time allows.

 Moving Away for a Tattoo Apprenticeship